Carmen Varner // Food, Lifestyle, and Travel Blogger

 Mermaid in Old Town Warsaw Square Things to Do in Warsaw Sightseeing Historic Attractions

-The Mermaid in Old Town Warsaw Square with colorful buildings in the background.
+The Warsaw Mermaid in Old Town Warsaw Square with colorful buildings in the background.

 What to See in Warsaw: Sightseeing & Historic Attractions

-Old Town Warsaw - As far as what to do in Warsaw, don't leave the city without checking out Old Town Square.
-It's historic, photo-friendly, & beautiful.
+Old Town Warsaw - As far as what to do in Warsaw, don't leave the bustling city without checking out the magic that is Old Town Square.
+It's charming, historic, photo-friendly, & beautiful.
 Definitely one of the tourist attractions in Poland. *my personal favorite.
 Warsaw Old Town is a must-see.
+The Historic Centre of Warsaw is a UNESCO World Heritage Centre.

 Mermaid in Old Town Warsaw Square - Snap a photo at this Instagram hotspot.
 The mermaid is an iconic symbol of Warsaw.
 See how many mermaids you count throughout the city. *my personal favorite.